eepyfemboi/discord-server-status-bot/README.md

 i dont feel like helping anyone who doesn't know what they're doing, since the code is easy enough to understand.

 if you can't figure out how to use this, then go learn python first, don't open an issue

+i wrote this while half asleep so it's probably sloppy